-For balance, however, we also anticipated that the energy efficiency projects studied would reveal highly diverse learning issues – perhaps too diverse to enable a clearly structured theoretical overview of findings, owing to the sheer diversity of managerial issues arising in the broad area of interface we have highlighted above.
-To elaborate this problem in more theoretical detail, a key consideration is that small and medium sized project organisations inevitably confront managerial challenges of novelty, complexity and fluidity.
-This is also true for small and medium sized enterprises (SMEs) more generally.
-Drawing upon the literature (Marshall et al., 2018), we view these challenges as being experienced as ‘ambiguity’ in the minds of project managers.
-Looking from this perspective, managers often cope, not by applying what they ‘know’, but instead by muddling through heuristically by using practical reason in lieu of knowledge.
-We can nonetheless view such challenges as fundamentally epistemological in character; that is, as focal points for knowledge development (and retention within organisations) where there can be dedicated effort to resolve the epistemic ambiguities found to matter within projects (Pich et al., 2002).
+A related influencer of learning practice is that small and medium sized project organisations inevitably confront managerial challenges of novelty, complexity and fluidity.
+Drawing upon the literature (Marshall et al., 2018), we view these challenges as being experienced as ‘ambiguity’ in the minds of project managers – perhaps accompanied with some reflection upon what is unknown, extending for example to a concern to quantify and resolve the uncertainty deemed at issue.
+Looking from this perspective, managers also cope, not by applying what they ‘know’, or indeed by taking uncertainty as an explicit object of management, but instead by muddling through heuristically using practical reason in lieu of knowledge.
+At this point it can be argued that the conceptual complexity associated with the vast literature canon on practical reason is mirrored by the considerable scope that exists for managers to wish to negotiate by reduction and constructive simplicity, the associated complexity they perceive as mattering to them within their learning practice narratives.
+In particular, this leads us to surmise that learning practices may often succeed by degrees in conveying some limited insight into managerial use of practical reason, employing various imaginative and highly individualised forms of expression which may be hard to categorise for research purposes.
+We can nonetheless still view such challenges as fundamentally epistemological in character; that is, as focal points for knowledge development (and retention within organisations) where there can be dedicated effort to resolve the epistemic ambiguities found to matter within projects (Pich et al., 2002).

 Of course, the above mention of ambiguity aligns to our earlier mention of inimitability.
 This point can be explained as follows.
 For the present study we allowed for the possibility that much of the project society learning that arises from the energy efficiency projects studied may well take the form of complex and very highly individualised success stories.
 The learning that arises from such stories, might often focus on how managers have succeeded by striking an effective balance between relying on practical reason (on the one hand) and dedicating valuable time and other limited resources to knowledge development (on the other hand).
 Such learning is clearly important when training successors for specific job roles, and one motivation for the present study was to gather insights on whether and to what extent such subtle and highly individualised forms of learning might also offer generalizable value for the project society in South Africa and beyond.

 A further important point is that learning on projects becomes formalised and professionalised through dedicated infrastructure.
-Obviously, any study of project learning cannot neglect the processes and mechanisms employed (Politis, 2005; Matthews et al., 2017), even if these do not always capture important knowledge, and indeed knowledge transfer, in its subtler and more tacit forms.
+Obviously, any study of project learning cannot neglect processes and mechanisms employed (Politis, 2005; Matthews et al., 2017), even if these do not always capture important knowledge, and indeed knowledge transfer, in its subtler and more tacit forms.
 Looking beyond these learning conduits to issues of how the broader project society might access them, an important further consideration is that small business management and entrepreneurship literatures, and indeed professional association and other practitioner publications, can play important roles in distilling and summarising individual project learning experiences that offer value to the project society.
+Hence sometimes learning practices on individual projects might be developed towards relatively abstract codification on that higher project society level, especially in instances where that higher recognition is sought, and where it is perceived that the learning value offered is generalisable on that level.

 1.4 Study aims